timramseyjr/laratrust/docs/configuration/after_installation.rst

     composer dump-autoload

 ..
 NOTE::
-    If you plan on using the hierarchical Levels functionality, you will need to add the optional trait to your user model that is outlined in the :ref:`user-model` part of the documentation.
+    If you plan on using the hierarchical Levels functionality, you will need to add the optional trait to your user model that is outlined in the :doc:`configuration/models/user` part of the documentation.

 ..
 IMPORTANT::
     **If you did the steps above you are done with the configuration, if not, please read and follow the whole configuration process**